 In this post, I will show you how to list all domain controllers with PowerShell.

 To list all domain controllers the Get-ADDomainController PowerShell cmdlet is used.
-The Get-ADDomainController cmdlet can get all domain controllers or list specifics ones with the various search parameters.
+The Get-ADDomainController cmdlet can get all domain controllers or list specific ones with the various search parameters.

 Let’s get started!